adobe/helix-cli/CONTRIBUTING.md

 1. Fork the repository
 2. Make some changes on a branch on your fork
+3. Use `npm run check` to make sure your code can run the tests and adheres to the style guide
-3. Create a pull request from your branch
+4. Create a pull request from your branch

 In your pull request, outline: